 Fees and payments for importing food of animal origin

 If you import food of animal origin, you are required to pay a border control fee.
-This page contains information on how the fee is calculated and how to pay.
+Other fees may be added in connection to the control.
+This page contains information about the fees and how to pay.

 Fees for border controls and sampling